MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-azuresqldbmi/before-you-start.md

 Before beginning your migration project, it is important to address the associated prerequisites for leveraging Azure Database Migration Service (DMS) for migrations.
 When upgrading from SQL Server on-premises or on SQL Server on Virtual Machines to Azure SQL Database, there are prerequisites associated with:

 * Downloading and installing the [Data Migration Assistant (DMA)](https://www.microsoft.com/en-us/download/details.aspx?id=53595).
-* Creating an instance of Azure DMS (detail [here](https://docs.microsoft.com/azure/dms/pre-reqs)).
+* Creating an instance of Azure DMS (detail in [Overview of prerequisites for using the Azure Database Migration Service](https://docs.microsoft.com/azure/dms/pre-reqs)).
-* Using Azure DMS to perform online migrations (detail [here](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online#prerequisites)).
+* Using Azure DMS to perform online migrations (detail in [Migrate SQL Server to an Azure SQL Database managed instance online using DMS](https://docs.microsoft.com/azure/dms/tutorial-sql-server-managed-instance-online#prerequisites)).
-* Using Azure DMS to perform offline migrations (detail [here](https://docs.microsoft.com/azure/dms/tutorial-sql-server-to-managed-instance#prerequisites))
+* Using Azure DMS to perform offline migrations (detail in [Migrate SQL Server to an Azure SQL Database managed instance offline using DMS](https://docs.microsoft.com/azure/dms/tutorial-sql-server-to-managed-instance#prerequisites))

 ### Migration learnings and best practices from real-world engagements